 This directive prints a text, using HTML format, in the cards specified by a range.
 This directive is useful if you want to print a text with multiple size, font, attributes, colors and so on.
-For expressions, you must include them in double curly parentheses {{ ... }}.
-You can add also one or more images, using a keyword(s), coded with the HTMLIMAGE directive (see page 121).
+For expressions, you must include them in double curly parentheses {{ ... }} (or change the symbol in an EXPRESSION line, see page 113).
+You can add also one or more images, using a keyword(s), coded with the HTMLIMAGE directive (see page 128).

-HTMLTEXT = "range", "text", pos x, pos y, width, height, html color, angle, flags, alpha, htmlfont1, htmlfont2, separator
+HTMLTEXT = "range", "text", pos x, pos y, width, height, html color, angle, flags, alpha, htmlfont1, htmlfont2, separator, width factor, height factor